slcbear/monty/README.md

 # A no-frills Monty Hall simulation

+A recent discussion in the comments section of a [Vsauce2 YouTube video](https://youtu.be/ytfCdqWhmdg) revealed that a lot of people wrote at one time a program to simulate the Monty Hall problem.
+I did too, when I was studying CompSci in college and first encountered this in a probability course.
+Of course in those days, everything was different.
+We had to use CVS for version control, and my favorite scripting language was Perl.

+Nowadays, of course, it's all about Git and Python.
+But other than that ~~not much has changed~~ *everything* has changed.

-This unlikely scenario takes place in a magical land known as mid-20th century America.
-Contestants are chosen from the audience based on the outlandishness of their costumes, their camera-readiness and their ability to project emotions such as "enthusiasm" and "disappointment"—so, basically any average American.
+At issue here is a television game show that was watched by many Grandmothers, called *Let's Make a Deal*, and it took place in a magical land known as mid-20th century America.

+Contestants were chosen from the audience based on the outlandishness of their costumes, their camera-readiness and their ability to project emotions such as "enthusiasm" and "disappointment"—so, basically any average American.

-Finding themselves onstage, each contestant is confronted by Monty Hall, a genial, unemotional man wearing a nice suit.
-This presents each contestant with a humiliating moment of self-awareness, but before they can think about that for very long, Monty Hall instructs them to choose one of three doors.
-One of the doors conceals a desirable commodity such as a car, while behind both of the other two doors is an goat, innocently chewing its cud, and it didn't ask to be placed in such a situation; in fact, none of this is the goat's fault and previous versions of the show in which the goat was sacrificed to Baal did not test well with audiences.
+Emerging onstage, blinking under the white-hot studio lights, each contestant is confronted by Monty Hall, a genial, unemotional man not dressed, as the contestant was likely to be, as a chicken; but in a polyester suit, considered very swanky at the time.
+This presented each contestant with a humiliating moment of self-awareness, but before they could think about that for very long, Monty Hall instructed them to choose one of three doors.

+One of the doors concealed a desirable commodity such as a car, while behind both of the other two doors was a goat, innocently chewing its cud, and it didn't ask to be placed in such a situation; in fact, none of this is the goat's fault and previous versions of the show in which the goat was sacrificed to Baal did not test well with audiences.

-Nevertheless, there is a goat[<sup>1</sup>](#numgoat).
-If the contestant chooses the goat, the contestant loses.
-It seems important to point out that the goat is unaffected by the choice—in any case, it remains a goat, and has very little to say about any of this.
+Nevertheless, there was a goat[<sup>1</sup>](#numgoat).
+If the contestant chose a goat, the contestant lost.
+It seems important to point out that the goat was unaffected by the choice—in any case, it remained a goat, and had very little to say about any of this.

-The contestant chooses what's behind either Door No. 1, Door No. 2, or Door No. 3 and announces their choice in front of witnesses, including Monty Hall and the audience.
+The contestant chose what was behind Door No. 1, Door No. 2, or Door No. 3, announcing their choice in front of witnesses, including Monty Hall and the audience.

-At this point, Monty Hall, looking cool and unruffled in plaid-pattern polyster, opens one of the unchosen doors, a trombone sounds a derisive descending note, and a goat stands there looking moderately surprised[<sup>2</sup>](#montychoice).
+At that point, Monty Hall, looking cool and unruffled in plaid-pattern polyster, opened one of the unchosen doors, as a trombone sounded a derisive descending note, to reveal a goat standing there, moderately surprised[<sup>2</sup>](#montychoice).

-<em>It is not the goat's fault.</em>
+It was not the goat's fault. *It was never the goat's fault.*

-Monty Hall then gives the contestant a choice of switching to the remaining door.
-Intuitively, we might assume that this is of no consequence, and that the contestant has the same chance of winning whether they switch or not, but in fact, for reasons our brains seem ill-equipped to understand, should the contestant switch, they double their chances of winning.
+Monty Hall then gave the contestant a choice of switching to the remaining door.
+Intuitively, we might assume that this was of no consequence, and that the contestant had the same chance of winning whether they switched or not, but in fact, for reasons our brains seem ill-equipped to understand, if the contestant switched, they doubled their chances of winning.

 Here, "prizes" and "winnings" are valued according to one mid-20th century utility scheme in which a "car" was a win, and a "goat" was a loss[<sup>3</sup>](#goatnote).

 | Car | Goat |
 | --- | ---- |